 FYI: I have my Sony A7R III set up to record both RAW and JPG.
 It’s set to record the RAWs on the fast slot and the JPGs on the standard slot.
 So if I get a card failure I will always have a set of high quality JPGs as a worst case scenario.

 All of the information that your camera had about the image has been sifted through, and the camera has decided to keep what “it” thinks is best to keep, and the rest has been thrown away.
 And that, is masses of information and detail.
 You can never get that back.
-There will be no post processing to speak of, as all of the non visible shadow and highlight detail has been removed in the pursuit of a smaller size “final” file.
-And after all of this photographers place these files in Photoshop or Lightroom and expect to be able to improve them.
+There will be very little post processing to speak of, as all of the non visible shadow and highlight detail has been removed in the pursuit of a smaller size “final” file.
+And after all of this, photographers place these files in Photoshop or Lightroom and expect to be able to improve them.
 This is not a realistic, or even a sensible approach.
+Sure, we can make some improvements that will hold up in a social media environment but is this good enough for you?

 Author’s Note: There are very few exceptions in 2021.
 Reportage being one of them, and at a stretch some wildlife photographers claim that shooting RAW isn’t for them, and whilst this may be true, it still comes down to “process”.
 If they had a camera that shot RAW at 30FPS and had a buffer that never filled up they too would shoot RAW.
 So in the end, once again, as always, it’s down to “process”.